 The data projectors in the MCR may be booked for watching movies or major sporting events (no later than 11pm) but set-up must be by someone trained and approved to use the AV system.
 The room booking must be approved in advance.
-The Foxtel subscription is available via the MCR projectors/AV system for watching major sporting events.

 Where non-residents are invited to an event, a room hire charge may apply.